wauk33/MyRepo/JS API Simple WeatherApp/README.md

 > Simple application created with API and pure Java Script.

 ## General info
 This app is the one of projects created during learning Java Script.
-Application is using API of OpenWeatherMap.com, getting data and translate for Polish language.
+Application is using API of OpenWeatherMap.com, getting data and translate it for Polish language.

 ## Setup
 Here's link to the demo: https://wauk33.github.io/MyRepo/JS%20API%20Simple%20WeatherApp